Looking Ahead to Winter 2021 For Lane International Students

 Students already enrolled at University of Oregon, another university or on another visa who want to take classes:

 Lane welcomes students from University of Oregon and other universities and on other visa types!
 The process has not changed from the past.
 We are here to help you!
 For admissions questions: email@example.com for class questions or advising: firstname.lastname@example.org

 Currently enrolled students:

 Winter classes will likely be mostly remote, but some classes will have a hybrid component that will require students to come to campus.
 Advisors are available to help you look at your class schedule and make sure that it fits your needs.
 Fully online classes are also available for students who are currently in home country or who feel most comfortable in that format.
-Please connect with us at email@example.com or make an appointment to discuss fall class options.
-Settings to make a zoom appointment there are times available in early in the morning and late in the day to try to help students in many different timezones!
+Please connect with us at email@example.com or make a Zoom appointment to discuss class options.
+There are times available in early in the morning and late in the day to try to help students in many different time zones!